28 Sept – 5 Nov 2017 | Opening: Wed 27 Sept 2017 - 6.30-8.30pm

 For her first institutional show in the UK, Lina Hermsdorf presents an architectural transformation of Flat Time House with an immersive sound installation throughout John Latham’s studio home.
 For this new commission, Hermsdorf uses large sheets of reinforced glass to divide the rooms of Flat Time House creating different sound spaces in which viewers may find they experience a temporal dissonance.
 The exhibition environment is used as a time-based medium with the viewer at the centre of a series of non-linear scripted narratives.
 Over the course of the show performances will take place within the installation.

 Performances with Emmy Beber:

-Sunday 8th October at 5pm & Saturday 4th November at 3pm and 5pm
+Sunday 8th October at 3pm and 5pm & Saturday 4th November at 3pm and 5pm

 Lina Hermsdorf in Conversation with FTHo Curator/Director Gareth Bell-Jones.